 Lame duck Representative John Sweeney has gone over the edge, into debt, and apparently, on vacation from the rest of the duties Adirondack voters once hired him to carry out.
 Rumors are also circulating at the Times Union’s Capitol Confidential blog that his house is for sale and he’s moving to DC – meanwhile, he has apparently never called Gillibrand to concede the race or to assist in the transition.

 In North Creek, the bar owned by Sweeney spokesperson Maureen Donovan (Casey’s North), is up for sale.
 Donovan is now a two-time loser.
 She was let go from the Warren County Economic Development Corporation last January but landed on her feet as Sweeney spokesperson.
-We » Continue Reading.
+We wonder if they’re both headed » Continue Reading.